The Study Hubs at each campus are well-equipped learning centres offering a wide range of resources to assist you with your studies.

 - If the issue cannot be sorted over the phone, we will request that a technician comes to you, if possible.

-We can provide you with a temporary password, for you to then change immediately.
+We can provide you with a new password, for you to then change as soon as you can.

-- You must then login to a college computer to change your password to something only you know with more than 6 lower case letters.
+- We advise that you then login to a college computer to change your password to something only you know with more than 6 lower case letters and/or numbers.

 - If it is a new academic year and you have not yet printed, you may need to register your card on the printers.
 Call a member of staff over for assistance if you need it.